KatjaKo/KatjaKo/README.md

 I support researchers in bioinformatics by performing data analyses and providing training.

-Mainly, I focus on analyzing metagenomic and metatranscriptomic data from diverse environments, including soil, gut, and oral microbiomes
+Mainly, I focus on analyzing metagenomic and metatranscriptomic data from diverse environments, including soil, gut, and oral microbiomes.

 <p align="center">